 3. Cost of Living Adjustment (COLA)

 The third reason why it is so beneficial for FERS to wait until 62 to retire has to do with when a retiree’s pension is going to begin to rise.
 Most employees are familiar with what’s called a COLA, or a Cost of Living Adjustment in retirement.
 For regular FERS retirees, COLAs begin at age 62.
-For regular CSRS retirees and FERS special provision retirees (Law Enforcement Officer, Firefighter, or Air Traffic Controller), COLAs begin right way regardless of retirement age.
+For regular CSRS retirees and FERS special provision retirees (Law Enforcement Officer, Firefighter, or Air Traffic Controller), COLAs begin right away regardless of retirement age.

 Each year, the Bureau of Labor Statistics releases a number called the Consumer Price Index for Wage Earners, or the “CPI-W” for short.
-The CPI-W is based on a number of economic factors – essentially, measuring how much more expensive things are today compared to last year.
+The CPI-W is based on a number of economic factors—essentially, measuring how much more expensive things are today compared to last year.

 If a retiree is eligible to receive a COLA in a given year, the COLA happens automatically.
 We say COLAs happen “automatically” because this increase does not have to pass through Congress, and it does not pass the President’s desk, like a pay raise would.
-The CPI-W number is released in October and that increase simply goes into effect the following January – but only for those eligible to receive it.
+The CPI-W number is released in October and that increase simply goes into effect the following January—but only for those eligible to receive it.

 Now, let me give you an example of a regular employee who retires at the age of 57 under FERS.
 So presumably, they have at least 30 years of service which would make them fully-eligible to retire at that age.
-If they decide retire at age 57, that would mean for ages 57, 58, 59, 60, and 61, their pay has not changed at all.
-That’s right – their pay has stayed flat for 5 years until it finally begins to rise at age 62.
+If they decide to retire at age 57, that would mean for ages 57, 58, 59, 60, and 61, their pay has not changed at all.
+That’s right—their pay has stayed flat for 5 years until it finally begins to rise at age 62.
 That is 5 years of compounding that will never be recouped.

 It’s scary how detrimental “flat” income can be to a retiree’s ability to keep receiving the amount of money that they need to survive.
 In this example, this retiree’s pay has simply not kept up with inflation, yet everything around them got more expensive!
 To try to solve this problem, they can end up dipping into accounts like their Thrift Savings Plan and depleting those funds too quickly.
 This is a slippery slope when you put too much of a demand on an account like TSP early in retirement as it drastically increases the chance you will run out of money in retirement.